ouspg/CompSec/Lab5_ChipWhisperer/README.md

  More accurate documentation of it can be found from http://wiki.newae.com/CW1173_ChipWhisperer-Lite , but it should not be needed for basic tasks.

-### Requirements
+## Prerequisites

+#### Hardware
-In order for you to complete this lab you need a ChipWhisperer board + a target board and a copy of customized ChipWhispererlubuntu virtual machine found in the course folder in the university drive.
+In order for you to complete this lab you need a ChipWhisperer board + a target board.
+Boards are available at lab session and most likely you have to tasks in groups of 2 or 3.
+You can discuss with course assistants about lending the hardware after the lab session.
+It is also possible to lend hardware if you want to do ChipWhisperer related experiments as your coursework.
+Notice that there is also some tasks which do not require you to have hardware if you can get recorded traces from somewhere else.

-You can also use clean ChipWhisperer virtual machine or just install ChipWhisperer software to your own machine.
-Details on how to setup everything your self or download a clean image can be found [here](https://wiki.newae.com/Installing_ChipWhisperer) and required custom scripts to be used in labs can be found from scripts folder in this repository.
+#### Software

-__We suggest that you use the preconfigured ChipWhisperer virtual machine of this course OR a clean ChipWhisperer virtual machine with our scripts.__
+* We suggest that you use preconfigured virtual machine image of this laboratory exercise.
+It has everything installed and all scripts set ready.
+* If you do not want to do that, you may download clean image from manufacturer [by following these instructions](https://wiki.newae.com/Installing_ChipWhisperer).
+After that clone this reposity and get setup scripts from scripts folder.

-If you want to install ChipWhisperer software to your machine (Linux, Windows and Mac are supported), you must acknowledge that this labwork is not tested with those configurations and course assistants might not be able to help you if you encounter problems with your custom installation.
-There is no reason why it would not work, but be aware that nobody has tested it.
+* If you refuse to use virtual machines, you may install ChipWhisperer software your own machine [by following these instructions](https://wiki.newae.com/Installing_ChipWhisperer).
+There is no reason why it would not work, but notice that we have not tested this option and therefore we might not be able to help you if you run into problems which are caused by your custom installation.

+#### Good-to-have skills for basic tasks
+* Basic understanding of C and Assembly code.
+Ability to code small and simple scripts with Python.
+* Basic understanding of mathematics, especially statistics.
+* Basic understanding of cryptographig systems.

 ## What connections are needed